 Other ways to sustainably travel

-Lift sharing for routine journeys (for example, commuting to work) it is usually cheaper and greener to car share with somebody taking the same route as you.
+Lift sharing for routine journeys (for example, commuting to work) is usually cheaper and greener to car share with somebody taking the same route as you.
 CamShare is free to join and caters for individuals and organisations.

 Cyclescheme is an employee benefit that saves you money on a bike and accessories.
 You pay nothing upfront and the payments are taken tax efficiently from your salary by your employer.